ui3TD/Idol-Manager-Unfair_plus/README.md

 - In Unfair+, Tokyo Coliseum is increased to 50,000 capacity, but has its base cost increased to 200,000,000 for more endgame challenge.
 - In Unfair+, idols at 10 fame will expect at least 10% of their earnings as salary so that the endgame is a bit more challenging.
 - In Unfair+, penalty for low salary satisfaction increased 10x.
 Each day, if salary gets under 50%, the graduation date moves closer by 10 days.
 If under 20% then 30 days.
-- In Unfair+, audience of TV and Radio shows decrease with fatigue so you can't run shows forever.
+- In Unfair+, audience of TV and Radio shows decrease with fatigue so you're more motivated to create new shows.
 New fan contribution to audience decreases proportional to fatigue squared.
+Internet shows aren't affected.
 - In Unfair+, sister group new fans are reduced 5x to be more balanced.
 - In Unfair+, player relationships with girls decay each week so you have to talk to them sometimes. -2 to +1 to influence each week depending on salary satisfaction. -1 each week to romance (lose a level every ~2 years). -2 each week to friendship (lose a level every ~1 year).